halftone72/bigcrate/host setup/PopOS v2.md

 Install with defaults.
 Do not encrypt system disk (unable to reconnect remotely to unlock on reboot.)
 Use system_drive.md for post-installation setup.

+### apt-btrfs-snapper and snapper
+Install Snapper and apt-btrfs-snapper

 ### Updates
 `sudo apt update && sudo apt upgrade`